MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-overview.md

 First, create a bot using [Azure Bot Service](https://azure.microsoft.com/services/bot-service/).
 Once the bot is created, you will need to [obtain the bot's Web Chat secret](../bot-service-channel-connect-webchat.md#step-1) in Azure Portal.
 Then use the secret to [generate a token](../rest-api/bot-framework-rest-direct-line-3-0-authentication.md) and pass it to your Web Chat.

-Here is how how you can add Web Chat control to your website:
+Here is how how you can add a Web Chat control to your website:

 ```html
 <!DOCTYPE html>